rock999/elasticsearch-analysis-pinyin-segmentation/README.md

-Extended Pinyin Analysis for ElasticSearch
+Pinyin Segmentation Analysis for ElasticSearch
 ========================================

-The Extended Pinyin Analysis plugin fork from elasticsearch-analysis-pinyin(https://github.com/medcl/elasticsearch-analysis-pinyin).
+The Pinyin Segmentation Analysis plugin fork from elasticsearch-analysis-pinyin(https://github.com/medcl/elasticsearch-analysis-pinyin).
 And now only supports ES v1.6

 ##This extension aims to solve the following problems in production env.